USC-Office-of-Sustainability/Scope-3-Emissions/NAICS_Categorization_App/README.md

 ## Embedding Checkpoints

 Getting embeddings from OpenAI is the only step that costs money.
-A checkpoint saves the result so you can reuse it on future runs without paying again.
+A checkpoint saves the result so you can reuse it on the same datasets for future runs without paying again (in case you want to adjust the model settings and rerun the same data).

 - **Save checkpoint**: after embedding completes, the app writes a `.naics_embed` file.
 - **Load checkpoint**: skips the embedding step entirely and reads a previously saved file.
 No API call or key required.
+Note!: Do not use a previously saved embedding for a new dataset.
+Each embedding file is unique to each dataset, and so you need to keep them organized based on each dataset name.

-**When to use**: if you want to experiment with different training settings on the same dataset, save the checkpoint on the first run and load it each time you retrain.
+**Notes on when to use saved embedding**: if you want to experiment with different training settings on the same dataset, save the checkpoint on the first run and load it each time you retrain.
 For a brand-new dataset you always need to embed, but you can save that result too.
 For prediction, the same logic applies — save if you might re-run the model on the same data.

 ---